 The above photograph does not show the rather tatty appearance of the Victoria Inn which closed in 2016.
 The building had been acquired by Andrew Barker and Graham Cass who intended to renovate the pub as they had done to Bowerham Hotel in Lancaster and the Station Inn at Caton.
 However, with a refurbishment estimated at £400,000, they felt that the pub was not viable and, despite opposition from some locals, decided to convert the premises into housing.
 At the time of our visit the Victoria Inn was in something of a limbo.

-We were having a miserable experience in Glasson Dock and were keen to head off - a pity because it should be an fascinating experience here.
+I put on a brave face for this photograph but we were having a miserable experience in Glasson Dock and were keen to head off - a pity because it should be an fascinating experience here.
 The dock was planned by the Port Commission at Lancaster because of the difficulties large vessels faced navigating the Lune estuary.
 Once they secured the land in 1780, a pier was constructed within two years.
 However, in order to retain vital trade a fully operational dock with gates was required and this work was completed in March 1787.
 The new dock could hold up to 25 merchant ships.
 Operational by 1826, the construction of a branch of the Lancaster Canal boosted trade at Glasson Dock.
 However, this resulted in goods passing through the dock rather than transhipping cargoes, the result being that a smaller workforce was required.
 Consequently, the population of Glasson Dock did not grow significantly.

 There was some shipbuilding at Glasson Dock during the Victorian period.
 When the first barque built at Glasson Dock was launched around 1839 there was great rejoicing.
 The vessel was named John Horrocks, and was between 500 and 600 tons burden.
 I assume it was named after the former cotton mill manufacturer and Member of Parliament for Preston.
 The builders were Messrs.
 Daniel Simpson and Nicholson.
 The shipyard of Nicholson & Sons built fifty vessels here, the most famous of which was the schooner Ryelands.
 Launched in 1887, this vessel was used as the Hispaniola in the 1950 film Treasure Island.
 After more film and television work the old schooner became a tourist attraction at Morecambe as the Moby Dick.
 The vessel was destroyed by fire during 1970.
 If this was the bad luck bestowed upon the vessel then it was a long time coming.
 It is considered bad luck if the bottle of wine used at the launch does not break against the hull of the vessel.
 Miss Lillie Smith, the youthful second daughter of the Lancaster merchant William Smith, was present to name the schooner.
 A bottle of wine was suspended over the side by a red silk ribbon, and the moment the schooner began to move, the bottle was hurled at her, and struck the bow.
 However, the juvenile hands failed to send it with sufficient force to break it.
 Noticing this, a sailor on board the vessel hauled up the bottle, and tried to break it against her side, but was unsuccessful, and it slipped from his grasp to the ground below just as the ship took to the water.
 The bottle was still unbroken, so a bystander picked it up and threw it into the water after the vessel.
 Accordingly, the schooner, commanded by Captain William G. Marrow, of Connah Quay, who was also one of the largest shareholders of the vessel, did not get a correct send-off.
 Following the launch, the owners and friends sat down to a dinner provided by the Gerrard's at the Pier Hall Inn.

 The Dalton Arms has outlived the other pubs of Glasson Dock and in 2017 was the only tavern where locals could enjoy a beer.
 The building is in the part of Glasson Dock where the earliest housing for workers were erected.
 The Thwaite's house is larger nowadays as the pub has been extended into neighbouring cottages.
 These were detailed when the Dalton Arms was offered for sale in March 1951 when the pub comprised of a sitting room with kitchen, service bar, tap room, smoke room, pantry, cellar, four bedrooms and large attic store.
 Included in the sale were four cottages known as Dalton's Row, which produced a total net rental of £46.16s.0d. per annum.
-The advertisement for the sale suggested that, as the stone-built public house and cottages were in one block, it afforded the opportunity of extending the hotel.
+The advertisement for the sale suggested that, as the stone-built public-house and cottages were in one block, it afforded the opportunity of extending the hotel.